splunk/splunk-operator/docs/Examples.md

 ```

 ### Monitoring Console
 The Monitoring Console provides detailed topology and performance information about your Splunk Enterprise deployment.
 The monitoring console (MC) pod is referenced by using the `monitoringConsoleRef` parameter.
 When a pod that references the `monitoringConsoleRef` parameter is created or deleted, the MC pod will automatically update itself and create or remove connections to those pods.
+To start the monitoring console pod, see [Monitoring Clonsole](#monitoring-console).

 ```yaml